What is Balsamic Vinegar?

 Our balsamic vinegars are gluten-free, carb-free, and sodium-free.
 All our balsamics are free from artificial flavours and extracts.
 Because they are made from grapes, they have a natural sugar content from fruit, but no extra sweetener is added.

 Our ingredients lists are so simple, they are included in the label.
-Lemon White Balsamic is lemon juice that has been concentrated through cooking to a reduction, which is then combined with white balsamic vinegar.
-Neapolitan Herb Balsamic is a blend of Italian herbs that have been mashed and then steeped in the dark balsamic vinegar, resulting in an infused vinegar.
+Sicilian Lemon White Balsamic is lemon juice that has been concentrated through cooking to a reduction, which is then combined with white balsamic vinegar.
+Italian Herb Balsamic is a blend of Italian herbs that have been mashed and then steeped in the dark balsamic vinegar, resulting in an infused vinegar.
 And so on.

 Regarding nut or soy allergies, while a very small amount of our oils and vinegars are made in the same manufacturing facility as tree nuts, sesame, and soy, they are made in a separate part of the building, using different production lines.